Explore UCD

 1. Approaches to teaching and learning that engage, motivate, and inspire students to learn;

-2. Development and or use of effective learning resources/materials/tools that demonstrate a depth of knowledge of your subject;
+2. Development and or use of effective learning resources/tools/technologies that support and enhance student learning;

 3. Significant impact on the quality of the student educational experience;